LukeNSaunders/Swin-Scraper/README.md

 ## Getting Started

-Swin is currently not deployed and requires setting up a [MongoDB](https://gist.github.com/rupeshtiwari/2eaa1b40e5bdd23de27fef3289bc92f4) database to access full features.
+Swin is currently not deployed and requires setting up either a [MongoDB](https://gist.github.com/rupeshtiwari/2eaa1b40e5bdd23de27fef3289bc92f4) or PostgreSQL database to access full features.
 More info about the API and testing endpoints can be found in the [Server](./server/README.md) README file.

 1. Clone this repo and enter!